Dessyx/PROG-PART-1/README.md

 1. Include an explanation of what calories are.
 2. Add separator lines between your methods in all of your classes."

 I have added a explanation on what calories are as well as separator lines between my code.
+In the information tab on the MainWindow, are explanations on food groups and the ranges of intake of calories.
+Providing the user with an understanding of the components, gives the user much better user experience as they do not have to do research.
+With this feedback, i have incremented it throughout my code by adding more explanations.
+It has also helped me produce much neater code with consistent separator lines.

 FEATURES